ssusancho/QuoteGenerator/WrittenResponse.md

 ### 3a i.
 Describes the overall purpose of the program

-The purpose of the program is to give a person a random quote depending on their mood.
+The purpose of the program is to give a person a random quote depending on their mood for entertainment.

 ### 3a ii.
 Describes what functionality of the program is demonstrated in the video.